CaronLab/mhc-validator/README.md

 The first step is to create a new python file (example: mhcvalidator_test.py) in you venv, then set parameters and load data (database search results in PIN format).
 In this example we use the data provided in the github.com/CaronLab/mhc-validator master branch that you pulled earlier.
 In other words you have the data already downloaded and everything shoul dbe ready to go!

+Note: The example data are from the JY serial dilution experiment (Dilution point 3, 4 fold dilution, Figure 3D) described in our publication ('Integrating Machine Learning-Enhanced Immunopeptidomics and SARS-CoV-2 Population-Scale Analyses Unveils Novel Antigenic Features for Next-Generation COVID-19 Vaccines')

-Below are several examples explaining how to run MHCvalidator in python 3.10 using the example .pin data that you automatically downloaded with the MHCvalidator package:
+Below is the tutorial explaining how to run MHCvalidator in python 3.10 using the example .pin data that you automatically downloaded with the MHCvalidator package:

 1. Access example data and import MHCvalidator:
 ```python